sohnya/cloud-project/README.md

 ---
 ## Google Cloud and Terraform
-To begin with, I set up all infrastructure manually using the google cloud console.
+To begin with, I set up all infrastructure manually using the Google Cloud Console.
 After setting up project A, its VPN tunnel and an example firewall rule, I realized that
-- Project B was almost exactly the same, with minor different
+- Since project B was almost exactly the same (with minor different), it would be super error prone and boring to continue
-- Firewall rules were error prone to set up, and fiddly to change in the UI.
+- Especially firewall rules were error prone to set up, and fiddly to change in the UI.
 This is why I decided to combine this project with another tool that I was interested in learning - Terraform.

 The advantages of setting up the infrastructure with Terraform